Hi! I'm currently a Ph.D student at UC Berkeley, where I'm advised by Sanjit Seshia. My Ph.D. has been gratefully supported by the NDSEG Fellowship.

 I've spent time at Microsoft Research AI, where I worked with Alex Polozov and the GRAIL group on interactive ML-driven program synthesis.
 I also collaborated with Jon DeCastro and the Human-Aware AI team at TRI to improve learned behavior in safety-critical settings.

-In my free time, I enjoy doing a lot of things, including but not limited to: playing tennis, reading novels, cooking, and repeatedly fixing and breaking my jumpshot.
+In my free time, I enjoy doing a lot of things, including but not limited to: playing tennis, reading novels, inventing new recipes, and repeatedly fixing and breaking my jumpshot.
 I'm originally from Cleveland, Ohio, and I love watching my beloved Cavaliers break my heart year after year.

 You can find me on X or on Google Scholar.
 The best way to reach me is by sending me an email at ameesh@berkeley.edu.